JRubalcaba/EndothermEcoEvo/README.md

 [31] withr_3.0.0       gtable_0.3.5      broom_1.0.6

 # Code description
-The main R code computes the energy-balance model described in the paper and generates Figures 2, 3 and 4.
+The main R code computes the energy-balance model described in the paper including the functions:

+phi_Tb: Temperature dependence of energy assimilation
+theta_Tb: Energy costs of thermoregulation
+balance_function: Analytical solution of energy balance equation
+EvolDyn: Quantitative genetic simulations for the transition to homeothermy

 The additional code "functions_multiple_scales.R" loads functions required to plot Figures 3 and 4.